stellarwp/kadence-blocks/readme.txt

 * Update: Close mega menu when clicking outside of dropdown.
 * Update: Improve tabbing through navigation with submenus.
 * Fix: Issue with table of contents script dependency timing.
+* Fix: Issue with sticky header sections when transparent is active.
 * Fix: Border radius on thumbnail in advanced gallery.
 * Fix: Icon list border display when not no width is provided